haampie/spack-docker-bootstrap/README.md

 # Spack in Docker with buildcache

-This bootstraps Spack's own, optimized dependencies, but in the end still uses the distro's compiler toolchain.
+This bootstraps Spack's own, optimized dependencies, as well as the compiler toolchain of the distro, so that in the end we just depend on system libc.

 See [spack.yaml](spack.yaml) for things that are built by Spack, and [Makefile](Makefile) and [Dockerfile](Dockerfile) for how it's built.